 What is the legal betting age in the state?

 The legal age to place a sports bet in the state of Mississippi is 21 years of age.
-This is the age set to enter casinos in the state, and that is where all of the sports betting has to take place.

 What group regulates sports betting in Mississippi?